alloba/book-of-hours-notes/Book Of Hours/people/Aunt Mopsy.md

 ## Description
 Aunt Mopsy

-Collector of proverbs, connoisseur of wines, herald of the Hour called [[Mare-in-the-Tree]].
+Collector of proverbs, connoisseur of wines, herald of the Hour called [[The Mare-in-the-Tree|The Mare-in-the-Tree]].
 ## Sources